-- (b) Timing of Construction: The project applicant shall insure that the off-site units are constructed, completed, and ready for occupancy no later than the market rate units in the principal project. - (c) Location of off-site housing: The project applicant must insure that off-site units are located within one mile of the principal project. - (d) Type of Housing: The type of affordable housing needed in San Francisco is documented in the City's Consolidated Plan and the Residence Element of the General Plan.
+- (c) Location of off-site housing: The project applicant must insure that off-site units are located within one mile of the principal project. - (d) Type of Housing: The type of affordable housing needed in San Francisco is documented in the City's Consolidated Plan and the Residence Element of the General Plan.
 New affordable rental housing and ownership housing affordable to households earning less than the median income is greatly needed in San Francisco.
-The Planning Department shall develop Quality Standards for Off-Site Affordable Housing Units and recommend such standards to the Planning Commission for adoption as part of the Procedures Manual.
+The Planning Department shall elect to pay an in-lieu fee.

+develop Quality Standards for Off-Site Affordable Housing Units and recommend such standards to the Planning Commission for adoption as part of the Procedures Manual.
 All off-site units constructed under this Section must be provided as rental housing for the life of the project or, if they are ownership units, must be affordable to households earning no more than 80% of the median income for the City and County of San Francisco.
 Nothing in this section shall limit a developer from meeting the requirements of this Section through the construction of units in a limited equity or land trust form of ownership if such units otherwise meet all of the requirements for off-site housing.
 In general, affordable units constructed under this Section 315.5 shall be comparable in number of bedrooms, exterior appearance and overall quality of construction to market rate units in the principal project.
-The total square footage of the off-site affordable units constructed under this Section 315.5 shall be no less than the calculation of the total square footage of the on-site market-rate units in the principal project multiplied by the relevant on-site percentage requirement for the project specified in Section 315.4 (.12 for conditional use, planned unit developments or live work projects, and .10 for all other housing projects).
-The Notice of Special Restrictions or Conditions of

-Approval shall include a specific number of units at specified unit sizes - including number of bedrooms and minimum square footage - for affordable units.
-The interior features in affordable units need not be the same as or equivalent to those in market rate units in the principal project, so long as they are of good quality and are consistent with then current standards for new housing consistent with the Planning Department's Quality Standards for Off-Site Affordable Housing Units found in the Procedures Manual.
+The total square footage of the off-site affordable units constructed under this Section 315.5 shall be no less than the calculation of the total square footage of the on-site market-rate units in the principal project multiplied by the relevant on-site percentage requirement for the project specified in Section 315.4.
+The Notice of Special Restrictions or Conditions of Approval shall include a specific number of units at specified unit sizes - including number of bedrooms and minimum square footage - for affordable units.
+The interior features in affordable units need not be the same as or equivalent to those in market rate units in the principal project, so long as they are consistent with the Planning Department's Quality Standards for Off-Site Affordable Housing Units found in the Procedures Manual.
 Where applicable, parking shall be offered to the affordable units subject to the terms and conditions of the Department's policy on unbundled parking for affordable housing units as specified in the Procedures Manual and amended from time to time.
-In the case of life care or assisted living developments where amenities such as meals are provided as a mandatory part of the cost of living at the facility. such care and amenities shall be provided to the inhabitant of the affordable unit at a cost proportionate to the market rate rent compared to the affordable rent.
 If the residential units in the principal project are live/work units which do not contain bedrooms or are other types of units which do not contain bedrooms separated from the living space, the off-site units shall be comparable in size according to the following equivalency calculation between live/work and units with bedrooms: